kigiri/test-mirror/README.md

    * default to '.spec'.
    */

+  forceMocha: false,
+  /* Boolean: force to use mocha environnement.
+   */

   onFailingTest: err => console.log(err),
   /* Function: called every times a test fail to be setup
    * the usual case is that the test file wasn't found